As of 2018, the quota of women on supervisory boards should even rise to 50%. If the companies now fulfill their duty

 How can we expect leaders who have grown up in such a conservative society model to recognize that women are more difficult than themselves to climb the career ladder?

 Indeed, according to a McKinsey study, men tend to view “diversity measures” in their companies as unfair to them.
-In addition, many managers are convinced that their management does not support the corresponding “diversity measures”.
+In addition, many managers are convinced that their management does not support the relevant “diversity measures”.
 So why bother?
 Because it's worth it, as I'll show in the second part of the article.

 Offline download: Download this text as PDF - Read usage rights, Because we do not automatically submit the title of this text for privacy reasons: When buying in "interests" the title register if support is needed.
 After buying text exclusively Download at this URL (please save).
 Or for a little more directly an entire book or eCourse with this text buy, read on.

 Your eCourse on Demand: Choose your personal eCourse on this or another desired topic, As a PDF download.
 Up to 30 lessons with each 4 learning task + final lesson.
 Please enter the title under "interests".
 Alternatively, we are happy to put together your course for you or offer you a personal regular eMailCourse including supervision and certificate - all further information!